YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 .. note::

-   :cmd:ref:`clean` can also be called with two semicolons after any command, for example we could have called :yoscrypt:`opt_expr;;` instead of :yoscrypt:`opt_expr; clean`.
+   :cmd:title:`clean` can also be called with two semicolons after any command, for example we could have called :yoscrypt:`opt_expr;;` instead of :yoscrypt:`opt_expr; clean`.
 You may notice some scripts will end each line with ``;;``.
 It is beneficial to run `clean` before inspecting intermediate